Competitive Benchmarking: A Strategic Guide

 Demand for AI servers was strong enough in the beginning of 2024 to have a material impact on hardware manufacturers’ top lines and drive growth after a year of weak demand.
 TBR research shows that much of the AI-optimized server infrastructure sold in 2023 and during the first half of 2024 was purchased by very large enterprises and cloud service providers, leading many to wonder when broader adoption by companies in the commercial market will begin.

-Join Principal Analyst Angela Lambert and Senior Analyst Ben Carbonneau Thursday, July 18, 2024, at 1 p.m.
-EDT/10 a.m.
-PDT for an exclusive look at TBR’s latest Infrastructure Strategy Customer Research report, which highlights insights into how the potential advantages of AI have driven a mindset shift in technology investments among organizations of all sizes.
+In the below video, Principal Analyst Angela Lambert and Senior Analyst Ben Carbonneau give an exclusive look at TBR’s latest Infrastructure Strategy Customer Research report, which highlights insights into how the potential advantages of AI have driven a mindset shift in technology investments among organizations of all sizes.
+The team discusses the ways marketwide AI enthusian has shifted mindsets in the midmarket and the enterprise space as well as IT infrastructure buyers’ expectations for AI investment.

-• Which other top trends are influencing IT infrastructure purchasers’ spending plans, including the Broadcom-VMware acquisition and sustainability initiatives
+Additionally, Angela and Ben highlight top trends influencing IT infrastructure purchasers’ spending plans, particularly the Broadcom-VMware acquisition and sustainability initiatives.

 Generative AI (GenAI) will be utilized in all major domains of communication service providers (CSPs), including in customer care, administrative functions, IT, sales, marketing and the network, with the bulk of outcomes pertaining to cost savings.